achliopa/udemy_EmbeddedProgCortexM/readme.md

 * keil asks us to spec the MCU used. we select STM32F446RE
 * we are shown the Manage Runtime-Env Environment window
 	* we select our board (NUCLEO-F446RE)
-	* in 'Device' we click Startup to get a stertup code. that  gives a warning as it requires an additional package CMSIS CORE to be installed
+	* in 'Device' we click Startup to get a startup code. that  gives a warning as it requires an additional package CMSIS CORE to be installed
 	* We install CMSIS CORE either clicking resolve or CMSIS => Core
 	* we click OK
 * a project is created. it contains: